 Develop a Shared Care Plan

 A shared care plan is a patient-centered health record designed to facilitate communication among members of the care team, including the patient and providers.
-Rather than relying on separate medical and behavioral health care (treatment) plans, a shared plan of care combines both aspects to encourage a team approach to care.
+Rather than relying on separate medical and behavioral health care (treatment) plans, a shared plan of care combines both aspects to encourage a unified, team-based approach to care, regardless of provider location.

-In integrated care settings, it is vital that all members of the care team have access to the same information and can build upon the shared care plan.
+It is vital that all members of the care team, whether co-located or virtual, have access to the same information and can build upon the shared care plan.
 Team members must act in coordination toward a common goal to provide quality integrated care and avoid errors.

 Patients are routinely part of creating care plans and making decisions.
-All members of the integrated care team have access to the care plan and practice in accord with it.
+All members of the care team, regardless of their location, have access to the care plan and practice in accord with it.

-A shared care plan can be used as a tool for easy exchange of clinical information, medication reconciliation, and other forms of coordination between primary care providers, behavioral health providers, and other members of the care team.
+A shared care plan can be used as a tool for easy exchange of clinical information, medication reconciliation, and other forms of coordination between primary care providers, mental health providers, substance use counselors, and other members of the care team.
 It is critical that all care team members refer to the care plan when managing and treating patients, and that they indicate any changes in treatment or patient status.

 A shared care plan may include some or all of the following elements: